swanchain/python-swan-sdk/docs/sample_tutorial.md

 Use `swan_orchestrator.get_hardware_config()` to retrieve all available hardware on Orchestrator.

 Hardware config contains a unique hardware ID, hardware name, description, hardware type (CPU/GPU), price per hour, available region and current status.

-See all available hardware in a Python dictionary:

 ```python
 hardwares = swan_orchestrator.get_hardware_config()